oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 1. Start SQLcl and load the Wallet

   The Accounts service is going to have two main objects - an `account` and a `journal`.
+Here are the necessary steps to create the objects in the database

-  Here are the SQL statements to create the necessary objects in the database.
-If you installed SQLcl as recommended, you can connect to your database using this command (or use the SQLcl session created during Lab two, Setup)
+  If you installed SQLcl as recommended, you can connect to your database using this SQLcl (or use the SQLcl session created during Lab two, Setup).
+Start SQLcl in a new terminal window.

     ```shell
     $ <copy>sql /nolog</copy>